mertsahin89/odin-rockpaperscissors/readme.md

-# Rock Paper Scissors barebone from The Odin Project
+# Rock Paper Scissors from The Odin Project